viktoriiazolotova/cSharpSwapMeet/README.md

 - If there is no matching item in the `inventory`, the method should return `False`

 ### Wave 2
+Notes: 1.abstract int itemID;
+       2. for the constructor itemId and category should required;
+       3. class Item should be abstract;

-In Wave 2 we will create the `Item` class and the `get_by_category` method.
+In Wave 2 we will create the `Item` ABSTRACT class and the `get_by_category` method.

 - There is a module (file) named `item.py` inside of the `swap_meet` package (folder)

 - Inside this module, there is a class named `Item`
 - Each `Item` will have an attribute named `category`, which is an empty string by default
-- When we initialize an instance of `Item`, we can optionally pass in a string with the keyword argument `category`
+- When we initialize an instance of `Item`, we can (optionally) REQUIRED pass in a string with the keyword argument `category` (ABSTRACT PROPERTY)
 - Instances of `Vendor` have an instance method named `get_by_category`
   - It takes one argument: a string, representing a category
   - This method returns a list of `Item`s in the inventory with that category